Song For Europe

-Following the panto season Lyn returns to cabaret, performing in Blackpool, Birkenhead and Wakefield.
+Following the pantomime season Lyn Paul returns to cabaret, performing in Blackpool, Birkenhead and Wakefield.

-On 9th March Lyn takes part in the Song For Europe contest at the New London Theatre.
-Her song, a ballad entitled If Everybody Loved The Same As You (Pye7N 45678), loses out to Rock Bottom by Lynsey de Paul and Mike Moran, who go on to represent the UK in the 1977 Eurovision Song Contest.
+Hosted by Terry Wogan, the Song For Europe takes place at the New London Theatre.
+A national strike by BBC cameramen prevents it from being shown on television but the show goes ahead and is broadcast by the BBC on Radio 2.
+After the songs have been performed, 14 regional juries in Belfast, Bristol, Aberdeen, Leeds, Bangor, London, Birmingham, Cardiff, Glasgow, Norwich, Newcastle, Manchester, Plymouth and Southampton each award their marks.
+Lyn's song, a ballad entitled If Everybody Loved The Same As You (Pye7N 45678) does well with the jury from Manchester but loses out to Rock Bottom by Lynsey de Paul and Mike Moran, who go on to represent the UK in the 1977 Eurovision Song Contest.

-1977 includes a string of TV and radio appearances for Lyn, including Pete Murray's Open House (BBC Radio 2, Easter Monday), Pebble Mill At One (BBC 1, 18th April), The Little and Large Tellyshow (Thames Television, 2nd May), A Show Of My Own with Dave Evans (Yorkshire Television, Monday, 11th July, 8.00pm) and Wednesday Night at the London Casino (Thames Television, October).
+1977 includes a string of TV and radio appearances for Lyn Paul, including Pete Murray's Open House (BBC Radio 2, Easter Monday), Pebble Mill At One (BBC1, 18th April), The Little and Large Tellyshow (Thames Television, 2nd May) and A Show Of My Own with Dave Evans (Yorkshire Television, Monday, 11th July, 8.00pm).

 In the Autumn Lyn returns to the cabaret circuit.
 She also joins Freddie Starr again for a series of shows at the London Palladium.